-For nearly six decades, Pizza Hut has been slinging hot, cheesy pies to hungry consumers all over the world.
-There are more than 15,000 locations in over 90 countries, and Pizza Hut U.S.'s parent company, Yum Brands, is No. 713 on the Forbes Global 2000 list with an estimated market cap of $34.6 billion.
+For more than 60 years, Pizza Hut has been slinging hot, cheesy pies to hungry consumers all over the world.
+(There are more than 16,000 locations worldwide.)
 Whether you're a meat lover or vegetarian, here are 15 things you should know about the popular pizza chain.

 Dan and Frank Carney borrowed $600 from their mother in 1958 to open a pizza place while attending Wichita State University.
 The name was inspired by the former bar that they rented to open their first location.

 2. Pizza Hut franchising was almost instant.

 A year after the first location opened in Wichita, Kansas, the Carney brothers had already incorporated the business and asked their friend Dick Hassur to open the first franchise location in Topeka, Kansas.
 Hassur, who had previously gone to school and worked at Boeing with Dan Carney, was looking for a way out of his insurance agent job.
 He soon became a multi-franchise owner, and worked to find other managers who could open Pizza Huts across the country.

 Once, when a successful manager of a Wichita location put in his notice, Hassur was sent in to convince the man to stay.
 That manager happened to be Bill Parcells, who had resigned his Pizza Hut job in order to take his first coaching job at a small Nebraska college.
 Of course, he later went on to coach numerous NFL teams, including leading the New York Giants to two Super Bowl victories.
 "I might have been wrong there," Hassur said of trying to convince Parcells his salary would be better as a manager than as a coach, "but I'm sure he'd have been successful with Pizza Hut, too."

 3. There was a mascot in the early days.